-Southern Style Peppered Milk GravyA Southern favorite, this cream gravy is made with pan drippings, butter or bacon drippings, and often a combination of one or more of them.
+Southern Style Peppered Milk GravyA Southern favorite, this cream gravy is made with pan drippings, bacon drippings or butter, and often a combination of one or more of them.
 Milk, or a mixture of water and milk, take the place of the typical stock used in gravies, and a milk gravy is typically heavily peppered.
 You may also replace the milk with chicken stock or water for use as a gravy over meats.

 It is often served over biscuits, and when mixed with cooked breakfast sausage is called Sawmill Gravy.
 When mixed with dried beef or cooked ground beef and served over toast, it makes a dish called creamed beef and toast, or one that many of you know as SOS.
 Milk gravy is typically spooned over dishes such as cube steaks, chicken fried steak and chicken fried chicken, eggs, fish, pasta, rice and potatoes, Southern buttermilk biscuits and of course a base sauce for many other dishes, such as creamed chicken, or creamed vegetables, onions and creamed peas, and sausage gravy, just to name a few.

 Requires Adobe Reader - download it free!

 Recipe: Southern Style Peppered Milk Gravy©From the Kitchen of Deep South Dish